 - a.
-First, check that the number of lines of the percussion part is correct: If incorrect, you may change the number of lines as described in Section 9.1, "Converting staff line types". - b.
+First, check that the number of lines of the percussion part is correct: If incorrect, you may change the number of lines as described in Section 10.1, "Converting staff line types". - b.
 Then ensure that the percussion part has correct number of lines in all systems: Select the Properties Tool and right-click into the percussion staff.
 Choose Line/Staff Spacing.
 In the "Copy settings to" menu, select "All Systems" and push "Copy".
 When done, push "OK".
-All percussion staves belonging to that part will become updated. - Edit drum notes exactly as any normal "melody" staff including note duration value and pitch.
+All percussion staves belonging to that part will become updated. - c.
+Edit drum notes exactly as any normal "melody" staff including note duration value and pitch.
 A MIDI drum instrument is associated with every line and space and will sound as you Shift + drag notes up or down.
-If necessary, you may need to reassign MIDI drum sounds using the
+If necessary, you may need to reassign MIDI drum sounds using the a.
+With Property Tool active, click in the yellow arrow associated with any percussion staff.

-9.3.2 Playback > Drumset
+10.3.2 Playback > Drumset